Jacob-Cuevas/snippets/Web Application code snippets/Example 1. Automatic session closing/README.md

-Code snippet in Javascript and Angularjs used to validate the last event registered in the application (key event or mouse event) to create a timer to valid the time passed.<br>
+Code snippet using Javascript and Angularjs used to validate the last event registered in the application (key event or mouse event) to create a timer to valid the time passed.<br>
 If the elapsed time exceeds the limit of 16 minutes, the application will close the session and return the user to login.